Ahmed-Mohiuddin-Shah/MPS-Project/README.md

 ## Software

-The system is written in C and compiled using an AVR compiler.
+The system is written in C and compiled using an AVR compiler Using PlatformIO.
 The code includes functionalities for:

 - Initialization of keypad, LCD display, and UART module
 - Scanning keypad for customer input